Frijol/climate-change/glossary.md

 # carbon engineering
 Geoengineering to pull carbon out of the atmosphere

+# CDM
+Clean Development Mechanism, a flexible mechanism for carbon markets under the Kyoto Protocol

+# JI
+Joint Implementation, a flexible mechanism for carbon markets under the Kyoto Protocol

 # cellulosic ethanol
 a form of ethanol that can be made from any woody material, such as walnut hulls and lumber waste